TechForEverybody/TechForEverybody/README.md

 💬 Ask me about React, Python, Java, JavaScript, C, Machine/Deep Learning, MERN Stack

-👨‍💻 All of my projects are available at https://shivkumar-portfolio-5b170.web.app/
+👨‍💻 All of my projects are available at [ My Portfolio ](https://portfolio.techforeverybody.live/)

 ⚡ Fun fact is I am a fan of Astronomy